-Whatever your feelings on Agile metrics, organizations will expect them for your team.
-But take care.
+Whatever your feelings on metrics, organizations will expect them for your team.
+Take care, though.
 You don’t want to measure one facet to the detriment of other information.
 And you don’t want to measure too many things and scatter your team’s focus.

 So which metrics matter and how do you choose them?
 There are dozens of options out there, developed by brilliant Agile minds.
-Unfortunately, many of these metrics are useless.
+Unfortunately, there are many more metrics that are useless.
 Eric Ries, author of Lean Startup, calls them “vanity metrics” because they look good — and make you feel good — but offer little in the way of actionable value.

-With the goal of “helping the team to reflect and improve” and the caveat “your mileage may vary,” here are my four go-to metrics for an Agile team to gauge team throughput, work quality, predictability, and health.
+With the goal of “helping the team to reflect and improve” and the caveat “your mileage may vary,” here are my four go-to metrics for an Agile team to gauge their ability to impact the organizational success levers.